Today’s post is all about comparing colored pencil methods.

 Tips for Using the Direct Drawing Method

 Build color and value slowly.
-It’s easier to increase color saturation and value range than it is to decrease it.
+It’s easier to increase vibrant color and strong values than it is to decrease it.

 Umber Under Drawing Method